farminf/sensehat-api/README.md

 POST /sensehat
 ```

-- For getting all sensors data
+- For getting all sensors names
 ```
 GET /sensehat
 ```